High-End Outdoor Light Fixtures

 It should be noted that, for economic reasons, this law only applies to new outdoor light installations; existing installations may remain in place but must adhere to these guidelines at the time of replacement.
 Homeowners in other states should prepare for similar legislation in the future, as environmental and climate change concerns continue to demand attention and action.

-Performing the actual installation of outdoor light fixtures is easier than you may first believe.
+Performing the actual installation of high-end outdoor light fixtures is easier than you may first believe.

 There are two types of outdoor light installations which you may face: fixtures with existing wiring and those requiring new wiring.
 Normally, for ceiling, pendant, and wall types, you will have existing wiring and will be replacing a current fixture.
 For those situations, replacing old weathered outdoor lights is easy, even for amateurs.
 While a new installation takes more time, you don't have to be an experienced electrician to add new lighting to your home.